scipp-atlas/atlas-schema/docs/faq.rst

-... ``TypeError('size of array (X) is less than size of  form (Y)`` This is due to an issue with how Athena backfills events as described in https://github.com/scikit-hep/coffea/issues/1083 .
+... ``TypeError('size of array (X) is less than size of  form (Y)`` This is likely due to an issue with how Athena backfills events as described in https://github.com/scikit-hep/coffea/issues/1083 .